 - In 2019, the group hosted the first-ever Georgia Climate Conference, an overwhelmingly successful event that hosted over 400 people across three days of presentations, workshops and keynote speakers, all focused on accelerating Georgia’s climate future.

 One of the most exciting outcomes of the Georgia Climate Project is Drawdown Georgia.
 Inspired by the work of Project Drawdown, we believe that humanity should set a goal of achieving drawdown, or the point at which greenhouse gas concentrations in the atmosphere begin to decline on a year-to-year basis.
-Achieving drawdown at a global level is necessary for stabilizing the climate system, but progress toward this goal requires local to regional-scale effort.
+Achieving drawdown at a global level is necessary for stabilizing the climate system, but progress toward mitigating climate change requires local to regional-scale effort.
 As Ray Anderson said, “Brighten the corner where you are” - for us, that means helping to lead the state of Georgia on a path to carbon neutrality via strategies that strengthen the state’s economy and improve the quality of life for all Georgians.
 That is what we mean by Drawdown Georgia.

 With this in mind, the Ray C. Anderson Foundation funded research to identify the key elements of a strategy to achieve carbon neutrality in Georgia.
 Core to the strategy is to demonstrate the many co-benefits that come with scaling these climate solutions - from advancing equity in our communities to improving human health to providing new economic opportunities for our state.
 We are grateful to our partners in embarking on this bold journey - The Georgia Institute of Technology, Emory University, and The University of Georgia.
 These three institutions are also founding partners of the Georgia Climate Project, positioning them to identify the most impactful climate solutions from across the state.